celarcosa/vacation-management-api/README.md

 ### CodeSubmit

 Please organize, design, test, and document your code as if it were going into production - then push your changes to the master branch.
 After you have pushed your code, you must submit the assignment via the assignment page.

-All the best and happy coding,

-The Blackbook AI Tech Team